Getting SSI Disability Benefits for Your Child

 • is under your care when at home.

-Does Your Child Meet the Medical Eligibility Requirements?
+Does Your Child Meet the Medical Eligibility Requirements for SSI?

 Once the income requirements are met, your child must meet the medical eligibility requirements of SSI to be considered for benefits.
 To qualify, all of the following must be true: